ekrell/icore_website/news/icore_news_20231024.md

 | Marina Vicens-Miquel | Dec.
 15, 16:10 - 20:30 | Advancing Coastal Inundation Frequency Predictions with an AI-based Sub-seasonal to Multi-year Water Level Model in the Gulf of Mexico                                        |
 | Evan Krell  | Dec.
 15, 10:30 - 14:50 | Exploring the Influence of Correlated Features on Geoscience AI Models to Improve the Scientific Insights Gained From Using Explainable AI Techniques for Feature Attribution |

+(Would it be improper to point out that I submitted an abstract to AGU because I wanted to eat cioppino and dim sum in SF?)

 ## Get involved